bpardee/rumx/README.md

 ## TODO

+Remove haml and sinatra dependency?

+Class attribute accessors, currently have to create dummy wrapper beans for class rumx behavior.

 Figure out the "NameError - uninitialized constant Rack::File:" error that occurs frequently on startup and seems related to the tree not displaying correctly.
 Works okay with refresh.
 (Current workaround is to require 'rack/file in server.rb)

 Api doc non-existent.

+Should I be using multi_json instead of json?

 Really needs some html/css love.
 Right now the sinatra pages are so ugly they'll make your eyes hurt but I don't do this stuff so well.
 Volunteers anyone?